Love, a mixtape

-It isn't always happiness though.
-Love is also pain, anger and heartbreak.
+But love is also pain, anger and heartbreak.
 Nick Cave and PJ Harvey's murder ballad on betrayal is in my opinion, the most perfect break up song for anyone seething with anger.
 But like me, I am sure everyone has just about fifteen such recommendations of their own.
 Break up songs are that intimate genre of music where everything seems to have been written especially for you.
 And while those songs won't fix your broken heart, they might just tape it together momentarily.

 And although break ups have anger and passion, the intensity of feeling fades.
 Loss is what puts your love for someone in perspective.
 Some songs remind you of people, times you shared and love that will never come back again.
-You might have moved on, but the song and it's memory can take you back to where you were once and fill you with a strange sort of longing.
+You might have moved on, but the song and its memory can take you back to where you were and fill you with a strange sort of longing.
 Or even leave you with the trace of a fond memory, turning back time for all of three minutes.

 For our latest story, Soup interviewed people in different stages of love, from being together, to being single, to reminiscing about old and forgotten lovers.
 We asked these people to share a defining song from their relationship with us.
 And with those songs, we have attempted to measure love, with music.

 Carol Humtsoe Love is pain, Joan Jett and the Blackhearts

 Priya Singh, The Fall, Rhye

 Shweta Kaushik and Vinay Venkatesh, Music sounds better with you, Stardust